 Remote work increases the number of networks that have access to company data.
 This means that there are more sources attackers can breach to gain access to sensitive business information.
 All the security threats that pose a risk to onsite staff still apply to remote workers, but they also have some extra things to worry about.

-Public WiFi is a big outlet for potential breaches and accounts for more than 62% of security incidents according to iPass’ 2018 mobile security report.
+Public WiFi is a big outlet for potential breaches and accounts for more than 62% of security incidents according to the iPass’ 2018 mobile security report.
 Breaches don’t just happen on mobile phones, however, and laptops are as much at risk.

 Home-based networks aren’t much better though since they aren’t all that secure, to begin with.
 Plus people tend to forget about security threats when working from home.
 They can become careless with security protocol and use any USB that’s lying around to transfer data or forget to lock their devices with strong passwords.